 When you publish a new post, WordPress automatically notifies the following site update services …

-Unless you or your webmaster have purposely configured your settings to prevent search engines from indexing your site – see next section, then your site will automatically notify the services entered into the Update Services text box
+Unless you or your webmaster have purposely chosen to discourage search engines from indexing your site, then your site will automatically ping the list of services entered into the Update Services text area

-You can notify dozens of update services automatically – just add a list of update services to this section and WordPress will do the rest …
+WordPress lets you notify dozens of update services automatically – just add a list containing all of the update services you want notified to this section …

 (WordPress lets you notify dozens of update services automatically!)